UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 [UNITY THREAD](https://forum.unity.com/threads/unity-appstore-distribution-workflow-guide.542735/)

-## CAUTION - BUGS & GENERAL PROBLEMS !!!
+## READ FIRST !!! - GENERAL PROBLEMS & NOTES

 ##### There seems to be a bug with Unity 2018 which will have your bundle rejected because of gamekit.
 So don't upgrade until this is fixed (currently 2018.2).
 Link to workaround by giorgos_gs